How Do We Collect Your Personal Information?

 DNA Sample Collection

 For our DNA tests where there is no legal issue involved the samples are collected privately and without any chain of custody procedures for example in home paternity DNA Test.
 By submitting the samples to our laboratory, our clients express their implied consent and acknowledge that they have obtained the consent from all parties being tested.
-We process unusual or non-standard samples with the understanding that the individual submitting the sample bears the legal responsibility of consent for the owner of the DMA sample.
+We process unusual or non-standard samples with the understanding that the individual submitting the sample bears the legal responsibility of consent for the owner of the DNA sample.

 Canadian Forensics Inc. reserves the right to change the disposition of remaining samples.
 We may discard samples or specimens immediately following the analysis when we receive written request from the individual who submitted sample (s).